Citizen-AI/chat-server/README.md

   * Choose `Verify and Save`
   * Under `Select a page to subscribe your webhook to the page events`, choose the same page you chose under `Token Generation` earlier, and click `Subscribe`.

+To set the Messenger persistant menu and 'Get started' button functionality:

+  * Set an environment variable `fb_persistent_menu` with a JSON object (with newlines removed) according to these specs: https://developers.facebook.com/docs/messenger-platform/send-messages/persistent-menu/
+  * run `node adapters/FBMessenger/set_menu.js`